Hire The Law Firm That Keeps

 3. Mismatched Maintenance Records

 A 3-year-old car with only 25,000 miles should’ve had regular oil changes and tire rotations logged.
+Carefully review the maintenance records for any discrepancies in mileage.
 If the records are missing or show higher mileage than the odometer, it’s time to check mileage fraud seriously.

 4. Overly New or Mismatched Parts

 Does the car have a new brake system, tires, or timing belt that shouldn’t need replacement for another 30,000 miles?
+If major parts have been replaced while the vehicle is still under warranty, it may be a sign of undisclosed issues or tampering.
 This could be a sign the car’s true mileage is much higher than shown.

 5. Dashboard Tampering